brianmichel/FastlaneWebKitFailure/README.md

-# CocoaPodsWebKitFailure
+# FastlaneWebKitFailure
-A sample projet using Fastlane to demonstrate the toolchain selection failure bug as reported [here](https://github.com/fastlane/fastlane/issues/5998).
+A sample project using Fastlane to demonstrate the toolchain selection failure bug as reported [here](https://github.com/fastlane/fastlane/issues/5998).

 # How To Test
 1. Run `bundle install`